NutriSafe-DLT/nutrisafe/Defect Documentation.md

 Every issue should to be documented in the git repository for reporting purpose.

-Follow the below steps for documentation of an issue-
+Please follow the below steps for reporting an issue-

    1.Go the repository ->Click on the Issues tab

    2.Click on the New issue button

    3.On the new issue page,

      a.Title-Give a short and clear, self explanatory title.